prahaladbelavadi/codahale.com/_posts/2010-10-07-you-cant-sacrifice-partition-tolerance.md

 > modeled as a temporary partition separating the communicating nodes at the
 > exact instant the message is lost.)

-This seems to be the part that most people gloss over.
+This seems to be the part that most people misunderstand.

-Some systems, it's true, cannot partition.
-Single-node systems (e.g., one of those huge Oracle boxes with no replication enabled) are incapable of experiencing a network partition.
-It should be noted, however, that the single-node system combined with one or more clients is now a distributed system and can experience a network partition (e.g., your single database server dies).
+Some systems cannot be partitioned.
+Single-node systems (e.g., a monolithic Oracle server with no replication) are incapable of experiencing a network partition.
+But practically speaking these are rare; add remote clients to the monolithic Oracle server and you get a distributed system which *can* experience a network partition (e.g., the Oracle server becomes unavailable).

-It should also be noted that a failed node can be modeled as a network
-partition: the down node is its own, lonely partition and all messages to it are "lost" (i.e., they are not processed by the node due to its failure).
+Network partitions aren't limited to dropped packets: a crashed server can be thought of as a network partition.
+The failed node is effectively the only member of its partition component, and thus all messages to it are "lost" (i.e., they are not processed by the node due to its failure).
+Handling a crashed machine counts as partition-tolerance.
+(N.B.: A node which has gone offline is actually the easiest sort of failure to deal with—you're assured that the dead node is not giving incorrect responses to another component of your system.)

-For a distributed (i.e., multi-node) system to not *require* partition-tolerance it would have to run on a network which is *guaranteed* to *never* drop messages and whose nodes are *guaranteed* to *never* die.
-Oh, plus the network would need to be *guaranteed* to *never* deliver messages "late" and the nodes would have to be *guaranteed* to *never* be slow in responding, since then it'd be impossible to build a perfect failure detector[<sup>3</sup>](#ft3).
-You and I do not work with these types of systems because *they don't exist.*
+For a distributed (i.e., multi-node) system to **not** require partition-tolerance it would have to run on a network which is *guaranteed to never drop messages* (or even deliver them late) and whose nodes are *guaranteed to never die*.
+You and I do not work with these types of systems because **they don't exist.**

 Given A System In Which Failure Is An Option